jaakkopasanen/AutoEq/README.md

 *1More MK801 with parametric equalization*

 ## Data Processing
-Measurement data for this project was obtained by crawling Innerfidelity and Headphone.com databases.
+Measurement data for this project was obtained by crawling Innerfidelity, Headphone.com, oratory1990 and Rtings databases.
 For Innerfidelity that means downloading all PDFs, turning them into images with Ghostscript, parsing images with Python PIL package and saving the numerical data.
 Numerical data obtained this way is an average of the blue and red curves in the frequency response.
 These curves have been compensated with the old compensation curve which does not match human perception at